-The date of the exam will be announced later.
+The date of the exam will be announced later in moodle.

 Handing in homework is mandatory.
 The prerequisite to register for an exam will be announced in the lecture.
 To get points in the homework, it is necessary to be registered in moodle.

 The DAV-certificate "Angewandte Stochastik" can be obtained after passing the final exam at the end of the semester and passing the DAV supplement exam.

 - Asmussen, S. Ruin probabilities, World Scientific, Singapore, 2000

 - Beard, R.E., Pentikäinen, T., Pesonen, E. Risk Theory, Chapman and Hall, London - New York, 1984

 - Embrechts, P., Klüppelberg, C., Mikosch, T. Modelling extremal events, Appl.
 Math., 33, Springer, Berlin, 1997

 - Gerber, H.U.
 An Introduction to Mathematical Risk Theory, Richard D. Irwin, Homewood, 1979

 - Heilmann, W. Grundbegriffe der Risikotheorie, Verlag Versicherungswirtschaft, Karlsruhe, 1987

 - Hipp, C., Michel, R. Risikotheorie: Stochastische Modelle und Statistische Methoden, Schriftenreihe Angewandte Versicherungsmathematik, Heft 24, Verlag Versicherungswirtschaft, Karlsruhe, 1990